rogerpadilla/nukak/README.md

 /**
  * then you could just import the constant `confirmationService` in another file,
  * and when you call `confirmAction` function, all the operations there
- * will (automatically) be run inside a single transaction */ await confirmationService.confirmAction(data);
+ * will (automatically) run inside a single transaction */ await confirmationService.confirmAction(data);
 ```